murb/PortableRails/README.md

 In case you're bothered with a warning "DL is depricated", just uncomment the line `warn "DL is deprecated, please use Fiddle"` in /lib/ruby/2.0.0/dl.rb (hat tip to mamat hensem)

+## After installation

+When you're running it portable on your Windows machine you can simply create a new rails program using the infamous `rails new {applicationname}`-command.
+In case you're not allowed to access the internet rerun the `bundle`-command with the `--local` option (`bundle --local`) inside the {applicationname} directory.

 ## Old versions

 No guarantee that they still work in more up to date environments, but for your information: